Gretchen Bender: Early career

 After university, Bender moved to Washington, DC to continue her interest in printmaking by working at a feminist-Marxist silkscreening collective.
 There she printed banners, T-shirts, and other materials for political demonstrations.
 These exercises helped her absorb crucial information related to the synthesis of art and politics (a practice relevant to her later work).
 Though her work in DC created a solid foundation for her future work, she felt the city was too constricting for young emerging artists.
 She was soon attracted by New York City and its large experimental performance scene.

 On moving to New York in 1978, Bender befriended like-minded artists including Eric Bogosian, Bill T. Jones, Robert Longo, Richard Prince, Cindy Sherman and Arnie Zane.
 Emboldened by this supportive community, she continued working in silkscreening, but now on square tin panels, arranging them in various shapes.
 She began to incorporate abstract computer graphics into her work, generated from media images found in network television.

-By 1982 Bender had found television a fruitful source of imagery that she could reprocess and recontexualize.
+By 1982 Bender had found television a fruitful source of imagery that she could reprocess and re-contexualize.
 This became a differentiating advantage, as few artists had the necessary technical skills to utilize TV as a source.
 In a 1985 article in Andy Warhol's Interview Magazine, Bender asserted that “artists should be spending their money on VCRs instead of paint and canvas.”
-This differentiation gave her the opportunity to exhibit widely at many venues, such as the alternative gallery Artists Space, and the progressive gallery Nature Morte.
+This differentiation gave her the opportunity to exhibit widely, such as at the alternative gallery Artists Space and Gallery Nature Morte.

-She taught herself how to edit and work with video and quickly assembled her first media-theater piece, which included video, film, and slide projections that she orchestrated onstage to create the effect of a media-image overload.
+Bender taught herself how to edit and work with video and quickly assembled her first media-theater piece, which included video, film, and slide projections that she orchestrated onstage to create the effect of a media-image overload.
 She used video television footage to examine corporate logos and the power structure they symbolize in society.

 Her style began to evolve, combining live television, documentary, and abstract photo-panels, frequently with a chaotic aesthetic.
 She often silkscreened phrases and words directly onto the television screens, such as “Relax”, “I’m Going to Die”, and “People with AIDS”, labeling each broadcast image that appeared beneath them.
 The superimposed texts became subliminal codes, meant to awaken the viewer’s consciousness when encountering the controlled, "mental zombie" state of television, and to make viewers more critical of the content they received and the "candy-coated" images used to convey it.